picosonic/js13k-2025/devdiary/diary.md

 Switch keyboard UIEvent processing from e.which to e.code due to [deprectated api](https://developer.mozilla.org/en-US/docs/Web/API/UIEvent/which)

 Made doors functional, pressing down on a locked door when key is held will unlock the door, then pressing down on an unlocked door will transport you to the linked door - delays on door use were also introduced to prevent flicking between doors

+Fixed issue when ziplining over a close block the zipline could drop

+Fixed issue with jump on AZERTY keyboards